jcorporation/myMPD/docs/references/tags.md

 title: Tags
 ---

 myMPD supports all tags provided by MPD out of the box.
+The tags must be enabled in MPD and afterwards in the myMPD settings.

-Following tags should be enabled for the best user experience (in MPD and in myMPD):
+Following tags should be enabled for the best user experience:

 - Album
 - AlbumArtist (for support of multiartist albums)